MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/schema-root.md

 # StoreManifest schema

 StoreManifest.xml is an optional configuration file that may be included in a UWP package.
-Its purpose is to enable features, such as declaring your app as a Windows Store device app, that the AppxManifest.xml file does not cover.
+Its purpose is to enable features, such as declaring your app as a Microsoft Store device app, that the AppxManifest.xml file does not cover.
 StoreManifest.xml is submitted with the application package and must be in the root folder of your app's main project.

 **Note**  This section describes StoreManifest.xml for UWP packages targeting Windows 10.
 For packages targeting Windows 8.1 and earlier, see [StoreManifest schema (Windows 8.1 and earlier)](https://msdn.microsoft.com/library/windows/apps/jj730526).